5 Effective Yoga Poses To Increase Your Stamina

 Can Pranayama increase stamina?

 Yes.
-Pranayama and yoga can help build endurance and stamina.
+Pranayama, yoga, and meditation can help build endurance and stamina.
 However, you also must take care of your diet and lead a healthy lifestyle.

 Is yoga an anaerobic exercise?

 Yes, yoga is an anaerobic exercise.
-Din regular yoga can help you lose weight, improve flexibility, and reduce stress.
+Doing regular yoga can help you lose weight, improve flexibility, and reduce stress.

 How long does it take to improve stamina?